ykasidit/ecodroidlink/README.markdown

 NOTE: The default/generated autostart script would not contain any custom parameters.
 Therefore, if you want to specify --interface or the recommended --use_existing_bridge part as in next section, so please edit and add your desired parameters in the file /etc/init.d/ecodroidlink (sudo nano /etc/init.d/ecodroidlink) - the line which calls edl_main in the line under "start)" - make sure the trailing & is still there.

+NOTE:
+- To test if your edit has correct syntax and works correctly, you can do the below to stop and start the installed ecodroidlink service:
+<pre>sudo service ecodroidlink stop</pre>
+- Then:
+<pre>sudo service ecodroidlink start</pre>
+After the start, you'd see the normal output but since there was a trailing '&', it would not block.
+Just press 'enter' to get back to your shell prompt or stop the service to end it.

 Recommended: Manually create your own bridge for best connection reliability
 --------------------------------------------

 By default, the edl_main would automatically create a bridge over eth0 as already descibed above.
-However, this is done only once on startup, problems could arise if the ethernet cable gets temporarily disconnected and so forth - the edl_main auto-bridging doesn't check and re-bridge in such cases yet - the auto-bridging is intended for easy testing purposes but not permanet use.
+However, this is done only once on startup, problems could arise if the ethernet cable gets temporarily disconnected and so forth - the edl_main auto-bridging doesn't check and re-bridge in such cases yet - the auto-bridging is intended for easy testing purposes but might not be suitable for long-term use.

 It is advisable to create and use your own 'bridge' (in /etc/network/interfaces) because you can fully customize the bridge as you like (static ip for your Computer/Pi, etc).

+Then, we'd use the option '--use_existing_bridge' to specify the bridge you've created.

+Let's get started:

-So, just create a bridge (like 'br0') containing your desired interface (like 'eth0') in this file: sudo nano /etc/network/interfaces - let's first remove the 'auto eth0' line
+- First, just create a bridge (like 'br0') containing your desired interface (like 'eth0') in this file: sudo nano /etc/network/interfaces - let's first remove the 'auto eth0' line

 For example, make it:
 auto lo